kristopolous/DRR/indycast.net/md/about.md

 Essentially the existing landscape is laborious to use, inconsistent, technically restricted, and very incomplete in coverage.

+Let's make things suck less.
+I'd like that, wouldn't you?

 ## Making things easy and powerful

 The project's objectives:

- * **Free:** Trying to build a community instead of always looking to make a buck.
+ * **Free:** Build a community instead of looking to make a buck.
  * **Distributed:** People from other places can join the network using their stations without much effort.
  * **Hackable:** Every device and reasonable way of listening to content is supported.
  * **Non-commercial:** A way to provide listener-supported radio in a convenient manner.

 ## Architecture

-There's no money behind this.
-It's designed to be cheap with a low barrier to entry for participation.
+There's no money behind this and it's designed to be cheap with a low barrier to entry for participation.
 People are encouraged to run and manage their own servers for their favorite radio station.

-The solution seeks to be:
+Special care has been taken to make the software:

- * **Simple**: Easy and quick to setup.
+ * **Simple**: Easy and quick to setup - I've timed multiple people who have been asked to get it up and running.
  * **Small**: A small-footprint, unobtrusive system that can piggy-back on servers doing other things.
  * **Customizable**: Highly configurable with reasonable defaults.
- * **Efficient**: Able to be use minimal disk and network resources.
+ * **Efficient**: Able to be use minimal disk and network resources - extensive monitoring has been done.
- * **Self-contained**: Able to be run multiple times on the same machine for different stations.
+ * **Self-contained**: Able to be run multiple times on the same machine for different stations - this is what is done in production.

 The stack is Python 2.7 and SQLite 3.
 The audio library is written by hand (more below on why)